 The following discussion and analysis provides information that management believes is relevant to an assessment and understanding of the consolidated results of operations and financial condition of The Oncology Institute, Inc. ("TOI") along with its consolidating subsidiaries (the "Company").
 The discussion should be read together with the unaudited condensed consolidated financial statements and the related notes that are included elsewhere in this Report.
-The information in this discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act, as amended, and Section 21E of the Securities and Exchange Act of 1934, as amended.
+The information in this discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities and Exchange Act of 1934, as amended, (the "Exchange Act").
 Such statements are based upon current expectations, as well as management's beliefs and assumptions and involve a high degree of risk and uncertainty.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
 Statements that include the words "believes," "anticipates," "plans," "expects," "intends," and similar expressions that convey uncertainty of future events or outcomes are forward-looking statements.
 Our actual results could differ materially from those discussed or suggested in the forward-looking statements herein.
-Factors that could cause or contribute to such differences include those described under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 and in our Quarterly Report on Form 10-Q for the three months ended March 31, 2023.
+Factors that could cause or contribute to such differences include those described under the heading "Risk Factors" (Item 1A) in our Annual Report on Form 10-K for the year ended December 31, 2022 and in our Quarterly Report December 31, 2023, which was filed on Form 10-Q for the three months ended March 31, 2023 March 28, 2024.
 In addition, as a result of these and other factors, our past financial performance should not be relied on as an indication of future performance.
 All forward-looking statements in this document are based on information available to us as of the filing date of this Quarterly Report on Form 10-Q and we assume no obligation to update any forward-looking statements or the reasons why our actual results may differ.
 All dollar values are expressed in thousands, unless otherwise noted.